The Psychology of Orange-Red: Exploring the Paradox of Intensity and Transcendence

 Modulating Higher-Order Cognitive Functions and Self-Regulation

-At a higher level of cognitive processing, orange-red light has been shown to influence the activity of the prefrontal cortex (PFC), particularly the dorsolateral and ventromedial subdivisions, which are involved in executive functions, decision-making, and self-regulation (Vandewalle et al., 2010).
-The PFC is thought to play a critical role in the top-down control of emotions, thoughts, and behaviors, and its interaction with the limbic system is essential for adaptive functioning and mental health (Miller & Cohen, 2001).
+At a higher level of cognitive processing, orange-red light has been shown to influence the activity of the prefrontal cortex (PFC), particularly the dorsolateral and ventromedial subdivisions, which are involved in executive functions, decision-making, and self-regulation.
+The PFC plays a critical role in the top-down control of emotions, thoughts, and behaviors, and its interaction with the limbic system is essential for adaptive functioning (Miller & Cohen, 2001).

 Studies using functional near-infrared spectroscopy (fNIRS) have demonstrated that exposure to orange-red light modulates PFC activity, with differential effects depending on the specific wavelength and intensity of the light (Okamoto & Dan, 2005).
-For example, exposure to shorter wavelengths of orange-red light (around 600 nm) has been associated with increased PFC activation, enhanced cognitive control, and improved performance on tasks requiring sustained attention and working memory (Alkozei et al., 2016).
-In contrast, exposure to longer wavelengths of orange-red light (around 700 nm) has been linked to decreased PFC activation, reduced cognitive control, and increased risk-taking and impulsive behavior (Alkozei et al., 2016).
+For example, exposure to shorter wavelengths of orange-red light (around 600 nm) has been associated with increased PFC activation, enhanced cognitive control, and improved performance on tasks requiring sustained attention and working memory.

 The Symbolism and Archetypes of Orange-Red